-The program features 16 courses, 3 credits each, delivered in a hybrid model (8 on-campus courses, 8 online courses).
+The program features 16 courses, 3 credits each, delivered in a hybrid model (8 on-campus courses, 7 online courses, 1 travel).
 The on-campus courses will be offered in a compressed weekend format.

 This program prepares students for top leadership positions in either public or private organizations or new ventures by providing opportunities to:

 - Develop an excellent portfolio of business knowledge and competencies.

 - Focus on personal development, especially communication, teamwork, and interpersonal skills.

 - Develop and apply analytical abilities to business issues.

 - Gain strategic leadership expertise to influence the direction of organizations.

 Put what you learn into practice, as you learn it.